Taher-Dohadwala/better-job-finder/README.md

 ## Project Goal

-To create a job recommendation system specifically for Data science, to increase the number of job applied for, that match what you are interested in.
+To create a platform that pulls jobs from multiple sources and allows you to train your own recommendation model, to find interesting jobs that you might apply too.

 Features:
-    - Streaming data from job sites
+    - Streaming data from multiple job sites
     - Interesting/Not interesting classification
-    - Common filters (work experience, location, etc)
-    - Feedback loop for continuous training

 ## Purpose